Battle of Callantsoog: Battle

-The consequence was that the roadstead of Nieuwe Diep fell into British hands without a fight, providing the British and Russian invasion forces in later phases of the invasion with a more convenient disembarkation location.
+The consequence was that the roadstead of Nieuwediep fell into British hands without a fight, providing the British and Russian invasion forces in later phases of the invasion with a more convenient disembarkation location.
 Also, a number of inactive Batavian ships of the line were an easy prey for the British, as were the contents of the naval arsenal in Den Helder.
 The squadron of Admiral Story was forced to move away to the roadstead of De Vlieter further east.
 The British losses during the battle were 74 killed (including the 20 men that drowned), 376 wounded, and 20 missing.
 Among the dead were only three officers, but two of them were field officers: Lt.Cols.
 Hay, RE, and Smollett, 1st Foot.
-The Dutch lost 137 dead and 950 wounded.
+The Batavian army suffered 137 killed and 950 wounded.

 Aftermath

-On the night of the battle Daendels fell back on the nearby Zijpe polder where he occupied a defensive line.
+On the night of the battle, Daendels fell back on the nearby Zijpe polder where he occupied a defensive line.
 In the next few days he withdrew even further south, as he feared another amphibious landing near Petten in his rear, that would have placed him between two British forces.
 Such a landing would have exposed Alkmaar and points South to an easy British advance, too.
 At first he seems to have considered retreating all the way to the line Purmerend-Monnikendam, but in the event he took up a defensive position in the Schermer polder near Alkmaar.
 Later historians have held this retreat against him (as they did the abandonment of the "fortress" of Den Helder).
 General Krayenhoff points out, however, that the abandonment of Den Helder, though deplorable in its effects, was probably unavoidable.
-The formidable fortress of Kijkduin, that Napoleon Bonaparte had built after 1810, and that was so tenaciously defended against the Dutch by Admiral Carel Hendrik Ver Huell in 1814, did not exist as yet.
+The formidable fortress of Kijkduin, that Napoleon Bonaparte had built after 1810, and that was so tenaciously defended against Dutch forces by Admiral Carel Hendrik Ver Huell in 1814, did not exist as yet.
 Daendels's abandonment of the Zijpe seems more questionable, but only because the British in the event did not perform the obvious landing at Petten, of which they should have been fully capable.
 An important consideration was also, that the Batavians had exhausted their ammunition during the battle.
 They were for the moment unable to engage in a new battle for that reason.

 While Daendels arrived in his new position near Alkmaar on 30 August, dramatic developments took place on the Batavian fleet.
 The crews and some officers mutinied during the notorious Vlieter Incident of that day, and the squadron of Admiral Story ignominiously surrendered to Admiral Mitchell without firing a shot.